lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 It doesn't seem much, but it adds up very quickly in a growing organisation.
 On top of that, it's mostly done by copy and paste of an existing setup.

-The problems with a polyrepo (as in the opposite of a monorepo.
+The problem with a polyrepo (as in the opposite of a monorepo.
 I stole the naming from [https://monorepo.tools](https://monorepo.tools)) is that the setup cost doesn't decrease as much as you'd expect from a copy and paste process (or maybe exactly because of that?).